-56.10.3 Department/School Tenure and Promotion Committees
+10.3 Department/School Tenure and Promotion Committees

-- By September 30 July 1 of each year, each department (including Schools) shall establish establishes a Tenure and Promotion Committee comprised as follows: - The department chairperson or school director as appropriate, and at least four other faculty members. - It shall be as representative as possible of the ranks and areas of interest in the department, including non-tenured members but a majority shall be tenured faculty at the rank of Associate Professor or above. - The chairperson of the committee shall be chosen through a procedure specified by the department/school. - The committee may include faculty members from other departments or schools. - All voting shall be be on a "yes" or "no" basis by secret ballot.
+- (a) By July 1 of each year, each department (including Schools) shall establish a Tenure and Promotion Committee comprised as follows: - The department chairperson or school director as appropriate, and at least four other faculty members. - It shall be as representative as possible of the ranks and areas of interest in the department, including non-tenured members but a majority shall be tenured faculty at the rank of Associate Professor or above. - The chairperson of the committee shall be chosen through a procedure specified by the department/school. - The committee may include faculty members from other departments or schools.

+(b) All voting shall be by secret ballot.
 Abstentions, blank or spoiled ballots do not count for or against the candidate.
 Where the committee is considering a negative decision, the candidate shall be invited to meet with the committee to address its concerns with a CUASA representative present.
-The appropriate committee shall vote and make one of the following recommendations: - 56.B.I.
-For Tenure-and Promotion to Associate Professor:
+The appropriate committee shall vote and make one of the following recommendations:

+For Tenure:

-- Tenure and promotion be granted. - Tenure and promotion not be granted. - Tenure and Promotion be deferred and the preliminary appointment be renewed for two-years and that reconsideration of tenure and promotion occur in either the first or the second year of the extension (this can only be granted to a candidate once with the exception of a duty to accommodate). - Tenure not be granted.
+- Tenure be granted. - Tenure be deferred and the preliminary appointment be renewed for two-years and that reconsideration of tenure occur in either the first or second year of the extension (this can only be granted to a candidate once with the exception of a duty to accommodate). - Tenure not be granted.
 This determination can be used only when the member has exhausted all deferral(s).

-6.B.I.
 For Promotion to Associate Professor: